 1. The Preschool Pass

 The first tip I would give you is to make sure your have registered your child for Dollywood’s Pre-K Imagination Season Pass for FREE!
 It’s designed for children born in 2016 or 2017.
 This allows your PreK’er to get into Dollywood AND Dollywood Splash Country for FREE throughout the entire 2021 season.
 At Dollywood, children younger than 4 do not need a ticket for admission, so having this pass allows your child a little extra time to enjoy all the fun without pulling out your wallet.
 To register your child, click HERE.
+The deadline to register is Feb.
+7, 2021.

 2. You’ll Want a Stroller